speechly/ui-components/README.md

 # Speechly UI Components

-Ready-made UI components for building voice interfaces.
+Ready-made UI components for building multimodal voice interfaces for the web.

 > 🚧 This project is no longer actively maintained and is looking for a maintainer.
 If you're interested, get in touch https://www.speechly.com/contact